Sheraton Baltimore North Hotel

 - Collaborating with host site sustainability office

 - Reducing food waste by collaborating with catering.

 - Asking all participants to bring their own reusable water bottles.

 - Requesting that caterers reduce plastic packaging, when possible.

 - Collecting and reusing plastic badge holders from previous AESS conferences.

 - Encouraging environmental education through:

-- Including an Orlando sustainability tour in our field trip options.
+- Including a sustainability tour in our field trip options.